-LOWTHORP CHURCH.

-In the ruinated chancel of Lowthorp church is a very singular monument without inscription, containing the effigies of a man and woman carved in stone, with a tree between them, whose branches terminate in hearts.
+LOWTHORP CHURCH contains in the ruinated chancel a very singular monument without inscription, containing the effigies of a man and woman carved in stone, with a tree between them, whose branches terminate in hearts.
 There is also a stone cross of elegant form which formerly stood in the church-yard.

-Harpham church is the burial place of the St. Quintin family, and is in excellent repair: the windows are filled with modern stained glass, beautifully executed, with the armorial bearings of the St. Quintins and their connexions.
+HARPHAM CHURCH is the burial-place of the St. Quintin family, and is in excellent repair: the windows are filled with modern stained glass, beautifully executed, with the armorial bearings of the St. Quintins and their connexions.